 \section{Introduction}

 Distributed storage systems built on a large number of unreliable storage nodes have important applications in large-scale data center settings, such as Facebook's coded Hadoop, Google Colossus, and Microsoft Azure \cite{Micro}, and in peer-to-peer storage settings, such as OceanStore \cite{ocean}, Total Recall \cite{total}, and DHash++ \cite{Dhash}.
 To ensure reliability, redundancy is imperative for these systems.
-Generally speaking, there are two mechanisms of redundancy, namely replication and erasure coding.
-Comparing with repetition codes, erasure codes can provide higher reliability at the same redundancy level, and thus are more attractive.
+Generally speaking, there are two mechanisms to introduce redundancy, namely replication and erasure coding.
+Comparing with the former, erasure coding can provide higher reliability at the same redundancy level, and thus is more attractive.

-When a storage node fails, a self-sustaining distributed storage system should make a repair to maintain the healthy and continuing operation of the overall system.
-During the repair process, the \textit{repair bandwidth}, which is defined as the amount of data downloaded from some surviving nodes to repair the failed node, should be minimized.
-The repair bandwidth of the classic maximum distance separable (MDS) erasure codes, such as Reed-Solomon codes \cite{RS codes}, is rather excessive because they only allow a naive repair strategy, i.e., downloading the amount of the original data to first reconstruct the original file, and then to repair the failed node.
+When a storage node fails, a self-sustaining distributed storage system should make a repair to maintain the continuing operation of the overall system.
+During the repair process, the \textit{repair bandwidth}, which is defined as the amount of data downloaded from the surviving nodes to repair the failed node, should be minimized.
+The repair bandwidth of the classic MDS erasure codes, such as Reed-Solomon codes \cite{RS-codes}, is rather excessive because they rely on a naive repair strategy, \textit{i.e.}, to first reconstruct the original file, and then repair the failed node.